 Let’s dive in!

-1. Tungsten film lighting kit
+1. Tungsten Video lighting kit

 Tungsten lighting kits for film and video production have been a tried-and-true, industry-standard lighting choice for years.
 They’re similar to the incandescent filament bulbs common in interior lighting, so they are a great choice for interior lighting setups.